mit-6861/MIT-6861.github.io/_pages/project.md

 ## MOTIVATION
 We wish to provide students with not only a solid foundation of advanced concepts, but also the opportunity to conduct _research_ within the field of NLP.
 That is, students in this course will be expected to demonstrate:
-- a strong understanding of the course content, via **homework assignments and guest lecture write-ups**
+- a strong understanding of the course content, via **homework assignments and the mid-term exam**
 - the ability to craft real-world solutions to problems, via **homework assignments** that involve implementing models on actual data
 - knowledge of a particular NLP research problem; the ability to pose a related, interesting, unsolved research question; principled approaches that aim to answer the research question